lcafe/lcafe/README.md

 ---

 ## 🚀 About me
-I'm a student of "Análise e Desenvolvimento de Sistemas" at PUCPR, a Brazilian associate degree focused on Information Systems and Software Development (similar to an Information Systems Associate Degree).
-I'm passionate about system administration and DevOps.
+I'm a student of Eletrical Engineering, i'm passionate about system administration and DevOps.
 Occasionally, I work on WebDev projects, mostly focused on backend development.

 ## 🛠 Skills